mdrmuhaimin/Hasan_VC_Thesis/Muhaimin_Finalised_Thesis.md

 4. **Attach/adoption uncertainty:** OTA attach and paid-app adoption vary by market.
    *Mitigation:* Use conservative bands; tighten with product analytics post-MVP.

+> Note: All calculations use unrounded subtotals; displayed values may not sum exactly due to rounding.

 ---

 ## SECTION 8 - MVP Canvas Plan — HajjGuide (Pre-Seed)